Keith W Patton

 - Permit and Consent to Disturb applications

-AKWP Heritage Advisors aim to assist and provide ethical heritage advice to our clients to ensure that their projects meet the requirements of Victorian heritage legislation including the Aboriginal Heritage Act 2006 and the Heritage Act 1995.
+AKWP Heritage Advisors aim to assist and provide ethical heritage advice to our clients to ensure that their projects meet the requirements of Victorian heritage legislation including the Aboriginal Heritage Amendment Act 2016 and the Heritage Act 1995.

 Contact us to book in your free initial consultation.